danfuzz/samizdat/doc/language-guide/03-functions.md

 function name.

-Most typically functions are defined and bound to a variable within the same construct; these are known as "function statements".
-It is also possible to define a function as a component of an enclosing expression; these are known as "function expressions".
+Most typically functions are defined and bound to a variable within the same construct; these are known as "function statements."
+It is also possible to define a function as a component of an enclosing expression; these are known as "function expressions."
 There is no syntactic difference between these two forms, except that the statement form requires the function to have a name.
 There is no semantic difference between these two forms, except that the statement form